 What can I expect in a therapy session?

 During sessions you are asked about your concerns, thoughts, and feelings.
 Through exploration together, we can help you learn self-reflection, understand and change how you relate to others, and learn effective coping skills.
 An individual session lasts 45 minutes.
-Couples and family sessions are typically 60 minutes but can also be extended to 90 minutes.
-Weekly sessions are usually most helpful.
-Depending upon your concerns, I also offer sessions more than once per week.
+Couples sessions are typically 60 minutes but can also be extended to 90 minutes.
+Depending upon your concerns, I also offer sessions weekly or more than once per week.

 What if I have difficulty talking?

-If you are not sure what to talk about, I can help you figure that out.
-Part of what we might work on together during our initial sessions is getting a better sense of what would be helpful to focus on.
 I am particularly sensitive to people who are entering therapy for the first time, may have had a negative experience of therapy in the past, or may be uncertain of what to expect or do in therapy.
 I educate my clients about the therapy process and seek to lessen some of the initial tension that might be felt by beginning sessions.
-For example, part of how we might undestand your experience of relationships is to discuss your feelings, thoughts, and opinions of our therapeutic relationship to help you become more aware of how you relate to other people.
+For example, part of how we might understand your experience of relationships is to discuss your feelings, thoughts, and opinions of our therapeutic relationship to help you become more aware of how you relate to other people.

 If talking is not the only way you feel you can best express yourself, I also practice expressive therapies and art therapy.
 I believe we communicate our experiences, thoughts, and feelings through many different mediums - not just talking - and connecting to a way you communicate best is very important to me.
 For example, clients have brought artwork, poems, writing passages, and journal entries to help us discuss important parts of their experiences.
 I think you will find I am flexible and very open to learning about how best we can work together.